How to treat, prevent, or even get rid of broken capillaries. Explore effective strategies to reduce their appearance and keep them at bay.

 Creams

-Creams and serums to treat broken blood vessels, which are sometimes labeled “anti-couperose,” contain secondary plant substances extracted from crowfoot and celandine.
+Creams and serums to treat broken capillaries, which are sometimes labeled “anti-couperose,” contain secondary plant substances extracted from crowfoot and celandine.
 These stimulate circulation to keep capillary walls elastic and flexible.

-Although such creams don’t serve to actually get rid of broken blood vessels, they are an excellent preventative measure.
-Start using one at the first sign of visible capillaries or if there’s a family history of the condition.
+Although such creams don’t serve to actually get rid of broken capillaries, they are an excellent preventative measure.
+Start using one at the first sign of visible vessels or if there’s a family history of the condition.

 Retinoid Creams

 Due to decreasing testosterone levels, the skin becomes thinner and drier as we age, thus more transparent.
-Consequently, broken blood vessels become more prominent.
+Consequently, broken capillaries become more prominent.

-To remedy this, I use tretinoin, a vitamin A-based product referred to as a “retinoid.”
+To remedy this, I was prescribed tretinoin, a vitamin A-based product referred to as a retinoid.

 You’ve probably heard of it under the brand name Retin A.

 Stimulating collagen production, tretinoin makes the skin appear thicker, causing it to lose its transparency.
-As a result, broken blood vessels become less visible.
+As a result, broken capillaries become less visible.

 Cold Water

-You may have heard that cold water can cause or worsen broken blood vessels, but I’ve found the opposite to be true.
+You may have heard that cold water can cause or worsen broken capillaries, but I’ve found the opposite to be true.

 I’ve been showering and shaving with cold water for some time now and actually see an improvement.
 This is because cold temperatures keep blood vessels flexible.
 You’ll also notice that they’re less prominent after a cold shower.
 This is because the cold causes the vessels to constrict.